In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 If you’re passionate about food and wine, and you’re dreaming of a lazy holiday where you can explore pastoral landscapes, sample culinary delights, and soak up the sun, then Italy’s Piedmont region is for you.

-This fertile district produces some of Italy’s very best foods and wine, and is widely considered to be a gastronomic gem.
+This fertile district produces some of Italy’s very best foods and wines, and is widely considered to be a gastronomic gem.

 Italy’s fourth-largest city, Turin, is less than a two-hour flight from the UK and it’s the gateway to Piedmont.
 With its elegant boulevards and fancy cafes, the refined city of Piedmont often looks and feels Parisian – and the views of the towering Alps might have you thinking you’ve wandered into Austria by mistake.
 But Piedmont itself is unmistakably Italian.